Eight great swimming spots to escape the Swiss summer heat

-Switzerland's stunning lakes and rivers are a perfect summer getaway.
+Switzerland’s stunning lakes and rivers are a perfect escape from scorching temperatures.

 From urban swimming in downtown Geneva, Zurich or Bern, to sandy coves and dramatic Alpine lakes, there is something for swimmers (and sunbathers) of all stripes.